jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     git remote
     ```

-  - To make the output of the previous command (-v stands for "verbous"):
+  - To make the output of the previous command (-v stands for "verbose"):
     ```
     git remote -v
     ```